 Source: WIFO.
 2025 and 2026: forecast. - 1 Impact of year-earlier growth dynamics on growth in the current year.
 Equals the annual growth rate in the current year, if the level of GDP in the current year remains constant from the fourth quarter of the previous year; seasonally and calendar adjusted according to Eurostat. - 2 Reflects the growth dynamics during a calendar year.
-Equals the year-on-year growth rate for the fourth quarter; seasonally and calendar adjusted according to Eurostat.
+Equals the year-on-year growth rate for the fourth quarter; seasonally and calendar adjusted according to Eurostat. - 3 Seasonally and calendar adjusted according to Eurostat.
 Comparative figure to the OeNB's economic forecast. - 4 Impact of the annual number of working days and the leap day.
-The sum of the adjusted annual growth rate as it also includes seasonal and irregular effects.
+The sum of the adjusted annual growth rate and calendar effect may differ from the value of the unadjusted annual growth rate as it also includes seasonal and irregular effects.